 ^Wpk/@^Ml~h"lyE^Wp:%s+^Rl.html+LL^Rl.html+ge^M:%s+\<^Rl\>+<span title="^Rd">^Rl</span>+gc^M

-k/@^M - move up a line and search for "@"
+^Wp - return to the previous window (glos.txt) with k/@^M - move up a line and search for "@"

 l~h - move one letter to the right and change the case of the letter (to capitalise)